 Next, you will see a monument in the cypress forest.
 The Pagoda of the Tree Spirit is a monument devoted to sacred trees.
 The base comprises a series of concentric circles where each of the six layers represents 500 years of growth.

 Follow the Giant Trees Boardwalks and see all the thousand-year-old cypress in the Alishan Forest, including Xianglin Sacred Tree, a 2,300-year-old cypress.

 If it is open, pop into Alishan Museum to see historical artifacts, models and old photographs of the Alishan Forest Railway.

 And if you are visiting Alishan on a clear day, you can see the sea clouds at the Ciyun Temple Scenery.
 And in the late afternoon, you can see the sunset with Tashan in the background.

 16 & 17.
 Follow the Giant Tree Plank Trail to see Shunyi Waterfall and No. 28 Giant Tree

 Keep following the path, pass the Sacred Tree Station, and you will see Shunyi Waterfall.
-The waterfall is nice but not particularly impressive, especially when compared to everything else in Alishan.
+Compared to everything else in Alishan, the waterfall is nice but not particularly impressive.

 18. Stop by Alishan Station to check the departure time for the sunrise train